This blog may contain affiliate links. Read our disclosure policy for more info.

 With that said, you’re visiting an imaginary line (equator) that as it turns out is a few hundred feet north of the monument.
 So why is it on this list?
 Well, I couldn’t not mention it, but I will warn you, there are better ways to spend your time in Quito!

 Important info: The Mitad del Mundo Monument is located around 30 kilometers (18.5 miles) from Quito city center.
-It cots $5 USD to enter the monument and you can book tickets here in advance and skip the line.
+It cots $5 USD to enter the monument.
 To reach the monument by bus get yourself to Ofelia Station and from here take the Mitad del Mundo bus that drops you at the entrance to the monument.

 Tour recommendation: If getting the bus isn’t your cup of tea then this guided tour to the monument is a great choice.
 It includes a visit to the next thing to do in Quito on this list too!